 Lending Patterns of Small Commercial Banks

 Nationwide, the majority of banks across all bank sizes increased lending over the past year.
 Meanwhile, a larger proportion of small banks increased their small business lending, while larger banks (except for the very largest) experienced higher small business loan growth.
-(June 2014)
+(September 2014)

 Our analysis of the banking industry includes supervisory and regulatory concerns, lending issues, and risks to financial institutions.